Skip to main content

 Pipelines and Orchestration

-The Pipelines view gives Qarion users visibility into Airflow-backed data orchestration.
+The Pipelines view gives Qarion users visibility into data orchestration from Airflow, Luigi, Dagster, and Prefect.
 It connects operational pipeline health with catalog governance, quality checks, ownership, and incident response.

 What Pipelines Show

-Pipelines represent orchestrated jobs such as Airflow DAGs.
+Pipelines represent orchestrated jobs such as Airflow DAGs, Dagster jobs, Luigi tasks, and Prefect deployments.
 A pipeline detail view shows recent runs, task-level status, timing, raw provider metadata, related products, and annotations from team members.

 Use Pipelines to answer questions like: